How To Love Your Body When You Hate It

 What Causes Body Hatred?

 Body hatred or negative body image is a complex issue and can have multiple causes, which may vary from person to person.
 It is known as “body dysmorphic disorder.”
-Body dysmorphic disorder (BDD) is a mental health condition characterised by an excessive and distressing preoccupation with a perceived flaw or defect in one’s physical appearance that is either minor or not observable to others.
+An excessive and distressing preoccupation with a perceived flaw or defect in one’s physical appearance that is either minor or not visible to others characterises body dysmorphic disorder (BDD), a mental health condition.

 Some aspects that contribute to a negative body image are: